paradigmxyz/sinker/README.md

 }
 ```

+### Dry Run

+Before running sinker, do a dry run on one of your view-index mappings to verify everything is defined correctly:

+1. Execute the SQL query with `LIMIT 1` in the materialized view definition file to see what a sample JSON record will
+   look like.
+2. Create the destination Elasticsearch index with the settings and mappings in the index configuration file.
+3. In Kibana or via cURL, `PUT` the sample JSON record into the Elasticsearch index.
+4. Verify the record is indexed as you expect in Elasticsearch.

 ## Running

 Once you have the environment variables and configuration files set up, you can run Sinker with: